 Sue: Is that a euphemism?

 Later that night, a TARDIS materialises in the crypt.
-Its occupant isn’t what Sue was expecting:
+However, its occupant isn’t who Sue was expecting…

 Sue: **** me, it’s the Atomic Rooster!

-Meanwhile, the Doctor is attacked by a mini-extradimensional-time-tornado that has invaded the TARDIS.
+Meanwhile, the Doctor is attacked by a mini-extradimensional-time-tornado that has invaded his TARDIS.

-Robin searches for Colin but he comes face to face with Ergon the giant chicken instead.
-It fires its weapon but Robin manages to escape.
+Robin searches for Colin but comes face-to-face with Ergon the giant chicken instead.
+The creature fires a weapon, but Robin manages to escape.

 Sue: Did they cast him as the Doctor because of his performance in this story?

-Me: No, they cast him as the Doctor because of his performance at a wedding reception.
+Me: No, they cast him as the Doctor because of his performance at a wedding.

 Robin has been abandoned in Amsterdam.

-Sue: He had better not be the new companion!
+Sue: He’d better not be the new companion!
 I’m serious, Neil.
 He has a face you want to slap.

 Robin returns to the crypt to find his friend working for the giant chicken.
 He has a vacant, zombified look on his face.
-Colin doesn’t look great, either.
+And Colin doesn’t look that great, either.

-Sue: He’s just having a whitey.
+Sue: He’s having a whitey.
 Too many space cakes will do that to you.
-Quick, give him some orange juice.
+Quick, give him some orange juice!

-Meanwhile, as the Doctor and Nyssa race through the corridors of Gallifrey, I remind Sue that the last time we were here, the Doctor left some companions behind.
+As the Doctor and Nyssa race through Gallifrey’s corridors, I remind Sue that the last time we were here, the Doctor left some companions behind.

-Sue: Yeah, I remember now.
-So are they going to bring Leela and K9 back because the other companions are hopeless?
+Sue: Oh yeah, I remember now.
+So are they going to bring Leela and K9 back because his current companions are hopeless?
+No?